Stuart Auld – NERC Independent Research Fellow

 June Brand – Lab Technician

-June runs the lab and will be doing lots of lovely microsat genotyping.
+June runs the lab, solves many problems, and does lots of lovely microsat genotyping.

 Jessica Goodman – PhD Student